HJBerwick/HJBerwick.github.io/_posts/2024-05-09-chi-square-test.md

 We now have everything we need to interpret the results of our Chi-Square Test and make the appropriate conclusions.

 From our results, we can see that, since our resulting p-value of **0.16** is *greater* than our Acceptance Criteria of 0.05 then we will *retain* the Null Hypothesis and conclude that there is not sufficient evidence that the observed difference occurs due to anything other than chance.
-Thus we determine there is no significant difference between the signup rates of Mailer 1 and Mailer 2.
+Thus, we determine there is no significant difference between the signup rates of Mailer 1 and Mailer 2.

 We could also make the same conclusion based upon our resulting Chi-Square statistic of **1.94** being *lower* than our Critical Value of **3.84**.